 Backed to the lower section

-Even though it looks more like a normal cafeteria, but the plov would never failed us at Samarqand Osh Markazi.
-Full with local people having lunch of the tasty seasoned plov, but a bit oily for me.
+Even though it looks more like a normal cafeteria, the plov would never fail us at Samarqand Osh Markazi.
+Full of local people having lunch of the tasty seasoned plov, but a bit oily for me.

-Perfectly cooked and juice meaty, and not to forget the tasty yellow carrots
+Perfectly cooked and juicy and meaty, and not to forget the tasty yellow carrots

-While the morning we visited the Temur's mausoleum, after lunch we went to the Registan square.
-I must say the view from far was majestic.
-While most of the architectural buildings we visited, this is the most spectacular complex, with huge square and huge portals.
-It comprises of three madrasah built at different times, Ulugh Begh Madrassa (1420), Sher-Dor Madrassa (1636) and Tilya-Kori Madrassa (1660).
+While in the morning we visited the Temur's mausoleum, after lunch we went to the Registan square.
+I must say the view from afar was majestic.
+While most of the architectural buildings we visited were spectacular, this is the most spectacular complex, with huge squares and huge portals.
+It comprises three madrasahs built at different times: Ulugh Begh Madrasah (1420), Sher-Dor Madrasah (1636), and Tilya-Kori Madrasah (1660).

 This Ulugh Begh Madrassa was designed by architect Kavomiddin Sherozi